Top Poker Streamers on Twitch & YouTube (2026)

 Lex Veldhuis

 PokerStars Team Pro and most-watched poker streamer on Twitch.
 500K+ followers.
-Streams MTT play for 6+ hours typically.
+Streams MTT play for 6+ hours, primarily on PokerStars Sunday majors.

 Jason Somerville (Run It Up)

 Pioneer of poker streaming.
-Started Run It Up in 2014, growing it to the largest poker stream brand.
-Reduced streaming after 2020.
+Started Run It Up in 2014, growing it to the largest poker stream brand before his 2019-2020 hiatus.
+Returned to streaming intermittently.

 PokerGO